anurse/WorldDomination.Web.Authentication/ReadMe.md

 Then this simple library can actually be really helpful to more than 1 person (le moi) on this rock called Earth.

 #### Disclaimer ####
-*No blonds or Unicorns were harmed in the coding of this library.*
+*No Unicorns were harmed in the coding of this library.*

 ![Pew Pew](http://i.imgur.com/94PHAl.jpg)